ajs-voices/once-upon-a-dream/scenes/003-yoga-maybe.md

 I looked up, "What?"

-"You said you were going to lift, you always lift, Alex.
+"You said you were going to lift, you always lift, Zane.
 What the fuck?"

 I grabbed the watch in my locker and looked at the time.
 "I'm running a bit late."